Demian Dinéyazhi'

 Demian DinéYazhi' (born 1983) is a Native American artist and activist.
 Their work and advocacy focuses on indigenous and LGBTQ+ people and "consists of photography, sculpture, text, sound, video, land art performance, installation, street art and fabrics art."

 They founded and directed the artist-activist organization called R.I.S.E.: Radical Indigenous Survivance & Empowerment, and are the co-director of the LGBTQ+ and Indigenous Two-Spirit zine titled Locusts: A Post-Queer Nation Zine.
 They have published poetry books promoting Indigenous and queer advocacy, including Ancestral Memory and An Infected Sunset.

 In 2017, DinéYazhi' received the Brink Award from the Henry Art Gallery.
 They are currently based in Portland, Oregon.
-DinéYazhi' identities as gender non-binary and uses gender neutral pronouns.
+DinéYazhi' identifies as gender non-binary and uses gender neutral they/them pronouns.

 Early life and upbringing

 DinéYazhi' was born in 1983 in Gallup, New Mexico into the Naasht'ézhí Tábąąhá (Zuni Clan Water's Edge) and Tódích'íí'nii (Bitter Water) clans of the Diné (Navajo).
 Growing up, they were exposed to the traditions of the Diné clans and the culture of Southwestern Native Americans.
 Their upbringing in traditional Native American culture brought them to understand "the sacredness of land" and "the importance of intergenerational knowledge", two ideas in which they have claimed as major influences for their advocacy and artwork.

 Since a young age, DinéYazhi' was interested in literature and visual arts.
 Their interest in art and literature became the foundation for their career and artist-advocacy.